 Where are my pumpkin lovers at?
 If you love pumpkin, you’ll love these pumpkin chocolate chip muffins!
-They’re the perfect balance of warm and cozy fall spices and sweet pumpkin flavor.
-Plus, they’re gluten free, vegan, nut free, refined sugar free, and sugar free friendly.
-The chocolate chips are also optional (but highly recommended!).
+They’re the perfect pairing of fall spices and sweet pumpkin flavor.
+Plus, they’re gluten free, dairy free, and refined sugar free!
+The chocolate chips are also optional, but highly recommended.

 What ingredients do I need for these pumpkin chocolate chip muffins?

-These pumpkin chocolate chips muffins are made with just a couple simple and healthy ingredients.
-Here’s what you will need:
+These pumpkin chocolate chips muffins are made with just a couple simple ingredients.
+Here’s what you’ll need:

 - oat flour (I use homemade)